V4Fire/Client/src/components/super/i-block/README.md

 The getter is used to retrieve the root component.
 It is commonly used for dynamically mounting components.

+### [getParent]

+The getter is used to retrieve the parent component.
+It is commonly used for dynamically mounting components.

 ## Template helpers

 ### Constants